 A study of the basic industrial fluid power systems common to the field of automation, including basic principles, components, standards, symbols, circuits and troubleshooting of hydraulic and pneumatic systems.
 The proper selection and safe operation of components and equipment is a mandatory requirement of this course.

-GIPM 1334 MAINTENANCE OF PLUMBING SYSTEMS
+GIPM 1334

 Emphasis is placed on piping systems, fixtures, faucets, and reducing, and relief valves.
-Application of this knowledge to simulated maintenance activities will be taught in accordance with the National Plumbing Code.
+Application of this knowledge to simulated maintenance activities will be taught in accordance

 GRDS Graphic Design